trakout/sniper-js-legacy/README.md

 ### Overview
 SniperJS is a javascript library that assists in the of development third-party applications for [sniper.io](https://www.sniper.io/).
-SniperJS ships as an ECMAScript 6 module, and can run in-browser or in NodeJS.
+SniperJS ships as both ECMAScript 6 and CommonJS modules -- it can run in-browser or in NodeJS.
 This module aims to provide reusable code in support of a range of applications, from frontends to bots.

 ### Module Installation